PapaFreddie/Delani-studio/README.md

 #### Delani Studio is a site built to practice concepts learnt including JQuery, bootstrap, javascript and working with API's.
 #### By **Fred Papa**
 ## Description
-Delani Studio is a site built to practice concepts learnt including JQuery, bootstrap, javascript and working with API's.
+Delani Studio is a website built to practice concepts learnt including JQuery, bootstrap, javascript and working with API's.
+The website displays the home page, with several features such as background image and the mouse-click button that, when clicked the about us section pops up or shows up.
+The site also displays about page that gives s brief description of Delani studio, what we do section that shows all the services offered.
+In this section, there is use of jQuerry events and functions.
+Among other sections where jQuerry is mainly used is in portfolio and contact us pages.
 ## Setup/Installation Requirements
 * Open terminal {Cntrl+Alt+T}
 * git clone https://papafreddie.github.io/Akan-names/
-* cd Akan-names
+* cd Delani-studio
 * code . or atom . depending on your editor
 ## Known Bugs
-The application only specifies the two genders, that is, male and female.
-It does not have option for 'others', those who do not have specify themselves as male or female.

 ## Future Plans
-The application should include 'others' in the gender section
 ## Technologies Used
 * HTML
 * CSS